Experience the Convenience

 Wentworth-Douglass teams with an experienced group of Doulas in the local community to help you prepare for your birth experience.
 We invite you to learn more here.

 This is a very exciting time as you prepare for the birth of your baby.
 The Birth Center staff would like to remind you that now is the time to start planning how to bring your precious cargo home safely and would like to offer the following suggestions about car seat safety.
-Please know, Birth Center staff are not permitted to install your car seat in your vehicle.

 Your labor and delivery plan